polyfy/polylith/readme.md

 poly ws color-mode:none > ws.edn
 ```

-This can be used to share the workspace state with others without sending them the whole workspace.
+This can be used to share the workspace state with others without sending them the whole workspace including the code.
 To load this workspace, they have to give the `ws-file` parameter, e.g.:

 ```